 Frontend Performance Optimization: React Code Splitting and Bundle Size

 Frontend performance is important.
-Not only is this good for your users, it is also crucial if run an ecommerce, want to improve ecommerce SEO, and is actually really important for our planet as well.
-Use code splitting and reduce the size of your bundles.
-Measure and optimise our frontend performance continuously.
+Not only is this good for your users, but it is also crucial if run an ecommerce, want to improve ecommerce SEO, and is actually really important for our planet as well.
+Use code-splitting and reduce the size of your bundles.
+Measure and optimize our frontend performance continuously.
 Let's go millisecond hunting.

-Let’s check out our own site as an example, where we start on the Crystallize frontpage and make 2 navigations afterwards.
+Let’s check out our own site as an example, where we start on the Crystallize front page and make two navigations afterward.

 - / - 36 req, 860kb